arthur-535/CSE15LReport1/README.md

 ### Installing VScode
 ![Image](VScodeDownloadImage.png)
 &nbsp;
-The first step to installing VScode is to download the correct VScode versin for the device you are using. &nbsp;
+The first step to installing VScode is to download the correct VScode versin for the device you are using. <br />
-Once it VScode is downloaded, you will need to run the installer. &nbsp;
+Once it VScode is downloaded, you will need to run the installer. <br />
-After that, VScode should be installed into you device :)
+After that, VScode should be installed into you device :) <br />
 &nbsp;
 &nbsp;
 &nbsp;

-The action of every agent <br />
-  into the world <br />
-starts <br />
-  from their physical selves. <br />

 ### Remotely Connecting
 ![Image](VScodeImage.png)